ensst6/Udacity_DSND_Project3/README.md

 To try to further optimize, I keyed the scoring on F1 instead of on accuracy, since this should help optimize trade-off between precision and recall.

 ### Web App
 This was given to us by Udacity largely pre-coded.
+The default view has an input box for a test message.
+Below it, visualizations of the test dataset are shown.
+These include number of messages by genre, and the top and bottom five categories by percent of messages (excluding the overarching category "related").
+Typing in a message runs the ML model on it and highlights its estimated categories.

 ## Deployment
 ### Prerequisites